kodecocodes/swift-algorithm-club/GCD/README.markdown

 gcd(841, 299)     // 1
 ```

 Here is a slightly different implementation of Euclid's algorithm.
 Unlike the first version this doesn't use recursion but only a basic `while` loop.
-The `max()` and `min()` at the top of the function make sure we always divide the larger number by the smaller one.

 ```swift
 func gcd(m: Int, _ n: Int) -> Int {